Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* for the destroy to work now, we will have to call our `RaycastIsOn` method in the update under the conditons of whether the flashlight is active:
+* For the destroy to work now, we will have to call our `RaycastIsOn` method in the update under the conditons of whether the flashlight is active:

 ```C#
     void Update()